opnfv/doctor/docs/userguide/doctor_scenario_in_functest.rst

 Functest will call the "run.sh" script in Doctor to run the test job.

 Currently, only 'Apex' and 'local' installer are supported.
+The test also can be runned successfully in 'fuel' installer because of modifying some configurations of OpenStack in the script.
+But still need 'fuel' installer to support these configurations.

 The "run.sh" script will execute the following steps.

+Firstly, get the installer ip according to the installer type.
+Then ssh to the installer node to get the private key for accessing to the cloud.
+As 'fuel' installer, ssh to the controller node to modify nova and ceilometer configuration.

-Firstly, prepare image for booting VM, then create a test project and test user (both default to doctor) for the Doctor tests.
+Secondly, prepare image for booting VM, then create a test project and test user (both default to doctor) for the Doctor tests.

-Secondly, boot a VM under the doctor project and check the VM status to verify that the VM is launched completely.
+Thirdly, boot a VM under the doctor project and check the VM status to verify that the VM is launched completely.
 Then get the compute host info where the VM is launched to verify connectivity to the target compute host.
 Get the consumer ip according to the route to compute ip and create an alarm event in Ceilometer using the consumer ip.

-Thirdly, the Doctor components are started, and, based on the above preparation, a failure is injected to the system, i.e. the network of compute host is disabled for 3 minutes.
+Fourthly, the Doctor components are started, and, based on the above preparation, a failure is injected to the system, i.e. the network of compute host is disabled for 3 minutes.
 To ensure the host is down, the status of the host will be checked.